Chat models

 When you call the chat_with_message_history chain, the user’s question and the response will be stored in the ChatMessageHistory memory component.
 Every subsequent call to the chat_with_message_history chain will include the chat history in the prompt.

-Put the call to the chat_with_message_history chain in a loop and ask the chat model a few questions.
+Put the call to the chat_with_message_history chain in a loop.

 python